 CLT’s public-access preserves are open!
 Consider visiting natural areas close to home to reduce travel.
 If you notice a full parking lot, come back another day.
 When visiting, please follow the guidelines below.
 Please note that there are no garbage cans at any preserve and no bathrooms at Randall and Hilburn preserves.
 We hope you enjoy your walk at one of our preserves as much as we enjoy protecting them.
 If you have questions, comments, or concerns, please email firstname.lastname@example.org.

 Conserved in 1997

-- At the southern end of Eld Inlet is Capitol Land Trust’s Randall Preserve which is 7 acres and is adjacent to the City of Olympia’s aquifer, Allison Springs.
+- At the southern end of Eld Inlet is Capitol Land Trust’s Randall Preserve which is 7 acres of land and tidelands adjacent to the City of Olympia’s aquifer, Allison Springs.

-- The Randall Preserve has been severely impacted by human use, but also boasts high-quality tidelands and is undergoing extensive restoration to provide native habitat for the many migratory and indigenous bird species inhabiting the property.
+- Although Randall Preserve was heavily impacted by past human uses, Capitol Land Trust has done extensive restoration to provide native habitat for the many migratory and indigenous bird species inhabiting the property.

-- Besides providing a buffer for Allison Springs, the Randall Preserve also includes important habitat for migrating Canada geese, salmon spawning at Allison Springs, coyote, black bear, deer, weasel, willow flycatcher, dark-eyed junco, mallard ducks, cormorant and cedar waxwings.
+- In addition to providing a buffer for Allison Springs, Randall Preserve also provides important habitat for Canada geese, salmon spawning at Allison Springs, coyote, black bear, deer, weasel, willow flycatcher, dark-eyed junco, mallards, cormorant and cedar waxwings.

 Allison Springs Transformed